ASTR 312 Study Guide

 • Who was Johannes Kepler?
 How was he different from Brahe?

-• Why was Mars a lucky choice for Kepler when assessing orbits?
+• Why was Mars a lucky choice for Kepler when contemplating planetary orbits?

 • List and explain Kepler’s three laws of planetary motion.